cran-task-views/Omics/Omics.md

 ---

-[The Bioconductor project](https://www.bioconductor.org/) is the most important source of packages dedicated to genomics data.
-In this task view, we focus on the most important CRAN packages, which have been published more than one year ago and are regularly updated.
+[The Bioconductor project](https://www.bioconductor.org/) is the most important source of packages dedicated to omics data.
+The term omics concerns various biological disciplines ending with the suffix -omics, such as genomics, proteomics, metabolomics, transcriptomics.
+In this task view, we focus on the most important CRAN packages dedicated to omics data analysis including those related to annotation and databases, which have been published more than one year ago and are regularly updated.
 A few additional packages from Bioconductor are included, not looking for an exhaustive description but pointing to the must-see packages or to packages focused on omics not well covered by CRAN packages.